Flag of 26th Indian Division

 In 1984, surviving veterans of 31st Division laid a wreath at the Kohima Memorial at York Minster, pictured above.
 They visited HQ of the 2nd Division (then in York) & presented the model of traditional samurai armour shown below.

-The suit of armour was on display at the Divisional HQ in Craigie Hall, Edinburgh, until the Division was withdrawn from the Order of Battle of the British Army in 2012.
-It was then signed over to the Trustees of the Kohima Museum, where it is now displayed and cared for.
+The suit of armour was displayed at the Divisional HQ in Craigie Hall, Edinburgh, until the Division was withdrawn from the Order of Battle of the British Army in 2012.
+It was then signed over to the Trustees of the Kohima Museum, where it is now displayed & cared for.

 The word “Samurai” means “ones who serve”.
 They were hereditary military nobility who fought for a lord or daimyo from the 12th Century until their abolition in the 1870s.
 Their armour was largely composed of small steel plates covered in lacquer and linked by strips of leather.
 The mask is intended to terrify their enemies.